sankarprasanth7/pivotal-certification-practice/README.md

 - What is the preferred way to close an application context?
 Does Spring Boot do this for you?
 - Can you describe:
 - Dependency injection using Java configuration?
+[Refer Here](https://github.com/sankarprasanth7/pivotal-certification-practice/tree/master/dependency-injection)
 - Dependency injection using annotations (@Autowired)?
+[Refer Here](https://github.com/sankarprasanth7/pivotal-certification-practice/tree/master/dependency-injection)
 - Component scanning, Stereotypes?
 - Scopes for Spring beans?
 What is the default scope?
 - Are beans lazily or eagerly instantiated by default?
 How do you alter this behavior?